 Praised by Opera News as a "vocally charismatic" performer with a "golden tenor", Martin Bakari continues to distinguish himself as a dynamic artist in a wide array of musical and theatrical genres.
-A 2018 George London Competition award winner, Mr. Bakari’s 2019-20 season includes reprisals of the role of Ferrando in Cosí fan tutte with Syracuse Opera and Wynton Marsalis’ Abyssinian Mass with Mr. Marsalis and the Jazz at Lincoln Center Orchestra, returns to Seattle Opera as Triquet in Eugene Onegin, Atlanta Opera as Mingo in Porgy & Bess, and Fort Worth Opera as Dr. Blind in Die Fledermaus, a solo recital at NYC’s Neue Galerie museum, his Carnegie Hall debut as the tenor soloist in Carmina Burana with the Cecilia Chorus of New York, and his Cincinnati May Festival debut as David in John Adams’ I was looking at the ceiling and then I saw the sky.
-Mr. Bakari’s 2020-21 season includes his debuts with Nashville Opera as Sportin’ Life in Porgy & Bess and Lyric Opera of Kansas City as Mingo in Porgy & Bess and his return to Pittsburgh Opera as Charlie Parker in Charlie Parker’s Yardbird.
+A 2018 George London Competition award winner, Mr. Bakari’s 2019-20 season included reprisals of Ferrando in Cosí fan tutte with Syracuse Opera and Wynton Marsalis’ Abyssinian Mass with Mr. Marsalis and the Jazz at Lincoln Center Orchestra as well as returns to Seattle Opera as Triquet in Eugene Onegin and Atlanta Opera as Mingo in Porgy & Bess.
+During the 2020-21 seasons, Mr. Bakari was scheduled to make debuts at Carnegie Hall as the tenor soloist in Carmina Burana with the Cecilia Chorus of New York (COVID19), the Cincinnati May Festival as David in John Adams’ I was looking at the ceiling and then I saw the sky (COVID19), and Lyric Opera of Kansas City as Mingo in Porgy & Bess (COVID19), a solo recital at NYC’s Neue Galerie museum (COVID19), and his return to Fort Worth Opera as Dr. Blind in Die Fledermaus (COVID19).
+Upcoming engagements include his debuts with Nashville Opera as Sportin’ Life in Porgy & Bess and Raylynmor Opera as Beppe in a virtual production of Pagliacci, performances in Fort Worth Opera’s Green Room series, a solo recital with Portland Opera, and his return to Pittsburgh Opera as Charlie Parker in Charlie Parker’s Yardbird.

 Other recent engagements include Charlie Parker in Yardbird with Atlanta Opera and Arizona Opera, Peter the Honeyman in Porgy & Bess with Seattle Opera and Fort Worth Opera, Tamino in The Magic Flute with Opéra Louisiane, Philip Glass’ In the Penal Colony and a double bill of David Lang’s The Difficulty of Crossing a Field and The Little Match Girl Passion with Portland Opera, La traviata and Le nozze di Figaro with Cincinnati Opera, The Summer King with Pittsburgh Opera and Michigan Opera Theatre, Murasaki’s Moon and Morning Star with On Site Opera, The Long Walk with Utah Opera and Pittsburgh Opera, The Source with LA Opera and Beth Morrison Projects, Messiah with Symphoria, Ellen Reid’s dreams of the new world with PROTOTYPE Festival and Trinity Wall Street, and a Gershwin concert with Brooklyn Art Song Society.
 Mr. Bakari also premiered and recorded Grigory Smirnov's song cycle Dowson Songs (Naxos Records) which was featured by Opera News as a "Critic's Choice" recording.